Reviewed by

 1. Supporting Affidavits: If you need to establish facts, such as acquired distinctiveness or non-confusion, affidavits from relevant parties (e.g., customers, industry experts) are required.

-2. Legal Arguments & Case Laws: References to relevant sections of the Trade Marks Act, 1999, and citations of relevant judgments from the Intellectual Property Appellate Board (IPAB) or High Courts that support your arguments.
+2. Legal Arguments & Case Laws: References to the relevant sections of the Trade Marks Act, 1999, along with citations of supporting judgments from the High Courts and the Supreme Court of India.

 3. Power of Attorney (Form TM-48): If you are filing the trademark objection reply through a trademark agent or attorney, a duly executed Power of Attorney in their favor.